3DCoded/3MS/docs/setup/bom.md

     **Max filament units: 4**

+    !!! warning
+        This option is the most easy to mess up with slightly incorrect wiring.
+This option is recommended only for advanced users.

     Use this option if you have most of the parts already.

     | Name | Price | Quantity | Link | Notes |